balakreshnan/Samples2026/Foundry/gpt41nanoft.md

 - My samples has about 350+ rows.
 - Have a separate validation set.
 - Data set in messages format, like role, content pairs.
+- No Code required, all steps are through GUI.

 ## Prerequisites